~/mel

 What am I interested in?

 For the past few years, my main interest has been computer engineering/digital design: processor design, EDA techniques and digital ASIC design.
-Nowadays, this has mostly converged on the design of fault-tolerant microprocessors.
 That being said, I also remain interested in a lot of other things!
 To list them off:

 I have worked or continue to work in a number of the above areas.